 A novel coronavirus emerged in China in late 2019 and has since been officially named by the World Health Organization (WHO) as SARS-CoV-2.
 Labroots will be working to educate the community about this pathogen and the disease it causes, i.e. COVID-19, in an ongoing series of virtual events.

-Our 2020 Coronavirus Virtual Event Series including (4/2, 6,17, 9/17 and 12/3 events) were indeed a tremendous success!
-The event (s) are now available for on-demand viewing.
-Our next set of presentations will go live on April 14th, 2021.
+Our 2020 and 2021 Coronavirus Virtual Event Series was indeed a tremendous success.
+These past events are now available for on-demand viewing on the Labroots website.
+Our next set of presentations will go live on May 4, 2022.

-- The Origins and Symptoms of the virus
+- Symptoms and Severity of the Disease

 - Testing, Research, and Diagnostics

-- Prevention, Containment, and Transmission
+- Prevention and Containment, and Transmission

-Call for Posters — Virtual poster sessions offer the opportunity to present data to a global audience via a PDF poster and video summary and discuss results with interested colleagues through email.
-Plan now to have your poster included in the Coronavirus Virtual Event Series and virtual event.
-Submission is free.
-Submit your abstract here.
+Call for Posters — Labroots seeks poster submissions from individuals, teams, laboratories, and companies for our virtual poster hall.
+Virtual poster sessions offer the opportunity to present data to a global audience via a PDF poster (and optional audio/video summary) and discuss results with interested colleagues across the globe through email and our networking lounge.
+Plan now to have your poster included in the Coronavirus Virtual Event Series and this virtual event.

-LabRoots is approved as a provider of continuing education programs in the clinical laboratory sciences by the ASCLS P.A.C.E. ® Program.
+Labroots is approved as a provider of continuing education programs in the clinical laboratory sciences by the ASCLS P.A.C.E. ® Program.
 By attending this virtual event series, you can earn 1 Continuing Education credit per presentation.